Gtalavero/ft_printf/README.md

 Compile it with a program

     gcc main.c libfprintf.a

-## Rules
-The proyect is coded complying with the conventions and restrictions of 42 school so probably you will see different (and probably easier) ways to do the same.

-[The 42 norme][2]

 ## How I have approached the project and how you can do it
 ### 1.- Familiarize with printf: